 The Browse button opens a file-browsing window and the Show history button displays a drop-down list of files that you have recently compared.
 If you hold down the Ctrl key when selecting a file from the drop-down list, Merge will fill the filename fields for the other file panels with their corresponding historical values.

 If there are other versions of the file named in the entry field available for comparison in an SCM system repository, the Versions button displays a list of these other versions.
 If this button is not enabled, check the relevant options on the Application and Credentials options pages.

-To perform the comparison once you have chosen the two files to compare, click the Start or recompare button in the ribbon or toolbar, or press the Enter key while one of the filename entry fields has focus.
+To perform the comparison once you have chosen the two files to compare, click the Start or recompare button in the ribbon, or press the Enter key while one of the filename entry fields has focus.

 You can also drag and drop files from Windows Explorer onto the filename entry fields or onto the file panes.

 Two sample files (

 test2.txt) are provided in the Merge installation directory.
 The following screenshot shows the results of a binary file comparison between these two files.

 Changes between the two files are highlighted with colours and linking lines.
 Linking lines in the centre panel of the file comparison window connect related changes to show exactly how the files are related.
 You can modify the colours and fonts used in the comparison window by using the controls in the Fonts and Colours options page.